-Manchester is currently building The Factory, a world-class cultural space in the heart of the city – and a year-round home for MIF, where we’ll stage one of Europe’s most ambitious and adventurous year-round creative programmes.
+A year-round home for MIF, it is where we’ll stage one of Europe’s most ambitious and adventurous year-round creative programmes.
 Inspired by our city’s unmatched history of innovation, it will present bold new work by the world’s most exciting artists.
 A place to create, invent and play, The Factory is where the art of the future will be made.

 The Factory will be ultra-flexible, enabling large-scale artistic work of invention and ambition that isn’t made anywhere else.
 Dance, theatre, music, opera, visual arts, popular culture, and innovative contemporary work, incorporating the latest digital technologies, will come together in ground-breaking combinations, which will be premiered in Manchester before travelling the world.
 It will offer space for the world’s greatest artists and thinkers to make, explore and experiment, and for communities and individuals from Manchester and beyond to meet, exchange ideas and learn new skills.